Professor, Department of Pediatrics (Nephrology)

 Vice Chair for Affiliate and Network Relations, Department of Pediatrics

-Chief, Section of Nephrology, Department of Pediatrics
+Chief, Division of Pediatric Nephrology, Department of Pediatrics

 Frederick J. Kaskel, M.D., Ph.D., is an internationally recognized clinical investigator and educator in pediatric nephrology.
 He is a Professor and Vice Chairman of Pediatrics and Director of Pediatric Nephrology at the Albert Einstein College of Medicine of Yeshiva University.
 He is a Past President of the American Society of Pediatric Nephrology and the Congress President of the 15th Scientific Congress of the International Pediatric Nephrology Association.